hlandau/ncdocs/domain-names.md

     strings.
 For example, DomainKeys, which uses TXT records to store signing key identities in DNS, does this, as the key data may exceed 255 bytes in length.

-    The value for this item shall be of one of the following forms:
+    The value for this item SHALL be of one of the following forms:

     - An array of zero or more items.
-Each such item shall represent a TXT record, and shall take one of the following forms:
+Each such item shall represent a TXT record, and SHALL take one of the following forms:

       - An array of one or more strings.
-Each such string shall not exceed 255 bytes in its UTF-8 representation.
+Each such string SHALL NOT exceed 255 bytes in its UTF-8 representation.

       - A string.
-Where this form is encountered, it shall be substituted with an array of one or more strings, such that all but the last string in the array is 255 bytes in the length of its UTF-8 representation, and be processed as though that was what was encountered, as per the above form.
+Where this form is encountered, it SHALL be substituted with an array of one or more strings, such that all but possibly the last string in the array is 255 bytes in the length of its UTF-8 representation, and be processed as though that was what was encountered, as per the above form.

         In other words, the string is chopped up so that it can be expressed as a sequence of strings each up to 255 bytes in length, such that the